JenilBhadja/JenilBhadja/README.md

 <img src="https://media.giphy.com/media/l4FGDXzlX3p5U9zJS/giphy.gif" width="20"> Fun fact II : I love Chai <img src="https://cdn.pixabay.com/photo/2019/12/06/04/03/tea-4676561_960_720.png" width="15"> and I cook very delicious 🌱 vegetarian dishes. 😍

 🌟 STAR THE REPOS IF YOU LIKE 🌟
+*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)*
 - - -
 <details align="center">
   <summary>GitHub Trophies 🏆</summary>